eggheadio/eggheadio-course-notes/build-a-real-time-data-syncing-chat-application-with-supabase-and-next-js-84e58958/notes/11_javascript-retrieve-data-with-a-supabase-api-request.md

 <TimeStamp start="5:20" end="5:40">

 To test the code for retrieving the messages, we need to create a new message in the `message` table.
-And check your console yo see if the message it's being display.
+And check your console to see if the message it's being display.

 </TimeStamp>